offalWaffle/adsr-envelope-teensy-audio-lib/README.md

 Key features:
 - ADSR envelope only - now decoupled from VCA.
 To be used with AudioEffectMultiply class.
-- Attack, Decay and release curves can be made to be linear, logarithmic or exponential.
+- Attack, Decay and Release curves can be made to be linear, logarithmic or exponential.
 - Curves saved in lookup tables when object is instantiated.
 - Use standard log and exponential curves or create custom curves.